Hope for Colombia!

 3. Forming new faith communities.

 “The idea to establish an after-school program for children from poorer neighborhoods came from a deacon in the church.
-We were reflecting on how our faith becomes visible in our surroundings: what impact do we, as a church, have on the neighborhood around us?
+We were reflecting on how our faith becomes visible in our surroundings.
+What impact do we, as a church, have on the neighborhood around us?
 Now we welcome 130 children daily.”

 Partners